What is a crisis management plan?

-Crisis management is the process by which an organisation responds to a sudden emergency situation.
+A crisis management plan prepares an organisation to respond efficiently and effectively to a sudden emergency situation.
 These crises can be defined as anything that negatively threatens an organisation’s operation and will have negative consequences if not handled effectively.

 With how rapidly news stories break and become viral in the current news climate, a business having a thorough and efficient crisis management plan can mean the difference between damaging their brand or giving themselves an image boost.